GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 Repeating: "all things with equal regard, beholds himself in all beings and all beings in himself" - that's the meaning of the Apple TV+ show title, "Pluribus".
 To pacify.

+&nbsp;

+https://youtu.be/Q86BVlLrx-Q?t=777 ("lucky number" 777 seconds, like 13 is lucky!)
+"Earth is just a relay station" - hence why I point out Minute 37 of Episode Two is missing 4 stars (already relayed?), the hive mind has manipulated the POTUS Seal ... which is the year 1776 origins of the Latin phrase "Pluribus".
+Why are so many Breaking Bad / Better Call Saul fandoms afraid to discuss year 1776 and stop at 1953 science fiction and not real-world USA multi-generation blueprint of symbolism in the POTUS seal / Great Seal of USA?